 Hillsides are the best areas for gold prospecting using a metal detector, because hillsides cannot be cleaned out by panning and dredging the way streams can.
 Also, gold on hillsides, not far from its source vein, tends to be larger, and hence more readily detected, than alluvial (placer) gold which tends to get pounded to pieces and worn away as it rolls along the streambed with gravel during floods.
 Gold is valuable because it is a scarce commodity.
 Even in a good gold producing area, you will often spend an entire day without finding any gold.
 Meanwhile you will dig bits and pieces of other metal-- birdshot, shells and bullets from hunting and target practice, bits of rusted barbed wire, chips off shovels and other mining tools, rusted tin cans, etc. Hot rocks -- rocks containing concentrations of iron oxides that sound like metal when you pass over them -- are also a nuisance in many gold areas.
 Discrimination is usually ineffective because the loss of sensitivity resulting from discrimination is enough to cause those little nuggets to vanish.
-If you have gone many hours without finding gold and are wondering if there is something wrong with your metal detector or how you are using it, the most important clue is this: if you are digging tiny pieces of trash metal, then if gold were present you would have found small gold pieces too!
+If you have gone many hours without finding gold and are wondering if there is something wrong with your metal detector or how you are using it, the most important clue is this: if you are digging tiny pieces of trash metal, then if you had swept over gold nuggets, you would have dug them too!

-Gold Prospecting (continued) Because most gold nuggets are tiny, and are usually found in soil which is high in iron oxide minerals, serious gold prospecting requires a detector with high sensitivity and true ground balanced motion all metal operation.
+Because most gold nuggets are tiny, and are usually found in soil which is high in iron oxide minerals, serious gold prospecting requires a detector with high sensitivity and true ground balanced motion all metal operation.
 Run the machine with the sensitivity high enough to hear some noise from ground minerals, and learn the language of the sounds you hear.
 Headphones are recommended unless consideration for safety (for instance rattlesnakes) rules them out.
-Move the searchcoil slowly and deliberately. carefully controlling its height above the ground to minimize noise from iron minerals in the soil.
-If you hear ground noise, your Ground Setting could be a bit off. so perform the ground balancing procedure again.
+Move the searchcoil slowly and deliberately, carefully controlling its height above the ground to minimize noise from iron minerals in the soil.
+If you hear ground noise, your Ground Setting could be a bit off, so perform the ground balancing procedure again.
 As you walk even a very short distance, ground conditions can change.
 The ground geology typically associated with gold will tend to change over very short distances.
-The Fe2O4 bar graph indicates the amount of iron mineralization in the soil.
-In most gold fields, especially

-The Fe3O4 bar graph indicates the amount of iron mineralization in the soil.
+The $Fe_3O_4$ bar graph indicates the amount of iron mineralization in the soil.
 In most gold fields, especially alluvial (placer) deposits, gold tends to be associated with iron minerals, especially magnetite black sand.
 If you know this to be the case in the area you're working, you can maximize your gold recovery by concentrating your effort on areas where the bar graph indicates higher amounts of iron mineralization.